Scottish savoury pudding could soon be back on US food menus. The news comes amid a rule rethink about their embargo on lamb imports from Scotland.

 Haggis imports stopped in the same year.
-This got followed by a US ban on imports of all beef and lamb from the United Kingdom in 1989.
+Next, a US ban on imports of all beef and lamb from the United Kingdom followed in 1989.

 The outbreak of bovine spongiform encephalopathy (BSE) caused the food embargo.

-So millions of Americans who celebrated Burns Night each January were subjected to inferior local haggis dishes.
-Thus, the rethink on lamb import regulations could soon see the outlaw ended.
+So, millions of Americans who celebrate Burns Night on January the 25th were subjected to inferior local haggis dishes.
+But, a rethink on lamb import regulations could soon see the outlaw ended.

-Haggis recipes vary, but the traditional Scots haggis is a savoury pudding.
-It contains sheep's or calf's pluck (heart, liver, and lungs of an animal as food).
+Haggis recipes vary, but traditional Scottish haggis is a savoury pudding.
+It contains sheep's or calf's pluck (made from heart, liver, and lungs of an animal as food).

-The dish gets minced with onion, oatmeal, suet, spices, and salt, and then mixed with stock.
-Traditionally, it would soak in the stock before encasing it inside the stomach of the animal.
+The dish is minced up with onion, oatmeal, suet, spices, and salt, and then mixed with stock.
+Traditionally, you would soak in the stock before encasing it inside the stomach of the animal.

 The US Department of Agriculture confirmed they are discussing the process of ending a longstanding ban on Scotch lamb.
 It specifically addresses their current rulings on ovine (sheep) and caprine (goat) products.

 It took many years of campaigning and lobbying trips to Washington by successive ministers.